Professor of ViolaOffice (Primary):

 Austin, TX 78712-1555Email:firstname.lastname@example.org

-Roger Myers enjoys an impressive record of performing and teaching both here and abroad and has traveled widely presenting critically acclaimed concerts and master classes in countries on four continents including Austria, Norway, Scotland, China, Australia, New Zealand, Canada, Mexico as well as the U.S.A.
-At the University of Texas at Austin he is Professor and Head of The String Division and was the recipient in 2007 of the School of Music Teaching Excellence Award. .
+ROGER MYERS enjoys an impressive record of performing and teaching both here and abroad and has traveled widely presenting critically acclaimed concerts and master classes in countries on four continents including Austria, Norway, Portugal, Scotland, China, Australia, New Zealand, Canada, Mexico as well as the U.S.A.
+He is Professor of Viola at the University of Texas at Austin where for a decade he served as Chairman of Strings and was the recipient in 2007 of the School of Music Teaching Excellence Award.

-He has been associated with some of the nation's most prestigious summer festivals including the Bowdoin Summer Music Festival in Maine and the International Festival Institute at Round Top, Texas.
+He has been associated with some of the nation's most prestigious summer festivals including the Music Academy of the West, Bowdoin Summer Music Festival in Maine, Green Mountain, the International Festival Institute at Round Top, Texas and the Marrowstone Music Festival in Washington State.
 In June of 1997 he served as the youngest ever Artistic Director and Host Chairman of the XXV Silver Anniversary Viola congress, an event praised by the "Strad" magazine as a "joyful and instructive week. . . a mixture of edification and entertainment".
-He served seven summers on the faculty of the Idyllwild Arts Summer Music Program in California and has taught at the Bejing International Music Festival and Academy and the International School for Musical Arts in Canada.
-He regularly performs at the Festival de Musique on the French West Indian island of St. Barts and is an artist at the Sunflower Festival in Topeka Kansas and the Buzzards Bay Musicfest in Marion Massachusetts.
-He is the founder and Artistic Director of the Blanton Chamber Music Series at the Blanton Museum in Austin.
+He served seven summers on the faculty of the Idyllwild Arts Summer Music Program in California and taught at the Beijing International Music Festaval and Academy and the International School for Musical Arts in Canada.
+He has perfromed regularly at the Festival de Musique on the French West Indian island of St. Barthelemy and is an artist at the Sunflower Festival in Topeka Kansas and the Buzzards Bay Musicfest in Marion Massachusetts.
+He was the founder and Artistic Director of the Blanton Chamber Music Series at the Blanton Museum in Austin.
 In 2009 he held a Visiting Professorship teaching at the University of Southern California.

 Roger Myers was born in Sydney, Australia where he played with the Sydney Symphony Orchestra while still a student.
 He has lived in the United States since 1987 when his Sydney Conservatorium String Quartet was invited to become the international quartet in residence at Michigan State University.
 Later he studied on scholarships with Donald McInnes at the University of Southern California and on completion of his Masters degree the string faculty named him its most outstanding graduate of the year.